AAswordman/OperitWeb/content/en/automation/autoglm-mode.md

 After completing all the steps above, you can start your AutoGLM automation task.
 Return to the main chat screen and click the floating window button in the toolbar above the input box to begin.
 The AI will now use "vision" to understand your commands and the on-screen content.

 ![](/manuals/assets/automatic/3.jpg)

+> **Special Note**: During the actual conversation, clearly state that you want to perform **UI automation actions** (such as clicking, typing, dragging, etc.), not just regular Q&A. The more clearly you describe the target interface and the actions you expect, the higher the success rate of AutoGLM.